gauravmahal/GolangTraining/01_starting/README.md

 #### String blog
 * Strings, bytes, runes and characters in Go - https://go.dev/blog/strings
-* a string is in effect a read-only slice of bytes
+* String is in effect a read-only slice of bytes
 ```go
 const sample = "\xbd\xb2\x3d\xbc\x20\xe2\x8c\x98" //some of the bytes in the sample string are not valid ASCII, not even valid UTF-8
 fmt.Println(sample) // ��=� ⌘